 What does this actually mean for you?

-We hope to build a community of approximately 20 households, where the members come together to produce their own food using sustainable agricultural techniques.
-The bulk of the day-to-day farming is undertaken by the Tregenna family but we organise two volunteer sessions a week (Wed afternoon/Saturday morning) for members to get involved with planting, harvesting, weeding etc or simply to visit and see the animals and what is happening on the farm.
-Members will be able to collect their weekly food share at these times.
+We hope to build a community of members who come together to produce their own food using sustainable agricultural techniques.
+The bulk of the day-to-day farming is undertaken by the Tregenna family but we organise volunteer sessions on Saturday mornings for members to get involved with planting, harvesting, weeding etc or simply to visit and see the animals and what is happening on the farm.
+Members will be able to collect food share at these times.
 We also organise a number of work and social days when we undertake specific projects such as erecting fencing or planting fruit trees.
 If there are people who would like to be members but who are unable to contribute with physical labour, there is a very diverse variety of other skills needed such as administration, accountancy, horticultural knowledge etc so please feel able to contribute in other ways.
 Details of this year’s scheme are available here.